SamWindell/Signet/README.md

 `signet filename1.wav,filename2.flac norm -1`

 Offsets the start of each file to the nearest zero-crossing within the first 100 milliseconds.
 Performs this for all .wav files in any subfolder (recursively) of sampler that starts with "session", excluding files in "session 2" that end with -unprocessed.wav.

 `signet "sampler/session*/**.wav,-sampler/session 2/*-unprocessed.wav" zcross-offset 100ms`

-Perform a fade-out of 10 seconds to input-filename.flac and instead of overwriting it, writing to a file called output-filename.flac.

-`signet input-filename.flac -out output-filename.flac fade out 10s`

 Rename any file in any of the folders of "one-shots" that match the regex "(.\*)-a".
 They shall renamed to the whatever group index 1 of the match was, with a -b suffix.